TryGhost/node-sqlite3/README.md

     npm install node-gyp -g

 The module depends only on libsqlite3.
-However, by default, an internal/bundled copy of sqlite will be build and linked, so an externally installed sqlite3 is not required.
+However, by default, an internal/bundled copy of sqlite will be built and statically linked, so an externally installed sqlite3 is not required.

-If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to node-gyp.
-You can do this like:
+If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to `node-gyp`, `npm install` or the `configure` wrapper.

     ./configure --sqlite=/usr/local
     make

-Or like this (using the node-gyp built into npm):
+Or, using the node-gyp directly:

      node-gyp --sqlite=/usr/local
      make

+Or, using npm:

+     npm install --sqlite=/usr/local

 If building against an external sqlite3 make sure to have the development headers available.
 Mac OS X ships with these by default.
 If you don't have them installed, install the `-dev` package with your package manager, e.g. `apt-get install libsqlite3-dev` for Debian/Ubuntu.
 Make sure that you have at least `libsqlite3` >= 3.6.